Chernobyl (miniseries): Development and writing

-Writer Craig Mazin began researching for the project in 2014, by reading books and government reports from inside and outside the Soviet Union.
+In 2014, writer Craig Mazin began researching for the project by reading books and government reports from inside and outside the Soviet Union.
 Mazin also interviewed nuclear scientists to learn how a reactor works, and former Soviet citizens to gain a better idea of the culture in 1986.
-Mazin also read several first-person accounts in order to bring additional authenticity to the story.
+Mazin also read several first-person accounts to bring additional authenticity to the story.
 He explained, "When you're reading the personal stories of people who were there—people who lived near the plant, people who worked at the plant, people who were sent to Chernobyl as part of the effort to clean it up—in those individual accounts, that's really where the story came alive".

 Mazin's interest in creating the series originated when he decided to write something that addressed "how we're struggling with the global war on the truth right now".
 Another inspiration is that he knew Chernobyl exploded, but he did not know why.
 He explained, "I didn't know why, and I thought there was this inexplicable gap in my knowledge ...
 So, I began reading about it, just out of this very dry, intellectual curiosity, and what I discovered was that, while the story of the explosion is fascinating, and we make it really clear exactly why and how it happened, what really grabbed me and held me were the incredible stories of the human beings who lived through it, and who suffered and sacrificed to save the people that they loved, to save their countrymen and to save a continent, and continued to do so, against odds that were startling and kept getting worse.
 I was so moved by it.
 It was like I had discovered a war that people just hadn't really depicted, and I became obsessed".
 Mazin said that "The lesson of Chernobyl isn't that modern nuclear power is dangerous.
 The lesson is that lying, arrogance, and suppression of criticism are dangerous".